gadget-framework/gadget2/docs/userguide.md

 to better convergence at a cost of much higher computational time.
-Lower values of rt will mean that the temperature is reduced quickly, leading to faster convergence, possibly to a local minimum that the algorithm cannot escape from (this is analogous to ”quenching” in the thermodynamic metaphor).
+Lower values of rt will mean that the temperature is reduced quickly, leading to faster convergence, possibly to a local minimum that the algorithm cannot escape from (this is analogous to "quenching" in the thermodynamic metaphor).
 The value of rt must be between 0 and 1.

 #### nt